Israeli occupation of the West Bank: Night raids

 The practice by Israeli military units of raiding, making arrests in, and ransacking Palestinians homes deep in the night is a long-standing practice, persisting to the present day.
 In just three days over 21–23 January 2018, 41, 24 and 32 separate raids were made (Note: "Every week thousands of soldiers, flesh of our flesh, create these statistics, which our amnesia devours."
 (Hass 2018a)) In 2006 Israel made 6,666 raids inside the occupied territories.
 In the first six months of 2007, 3,144 Israeli search/arrest raids were made in the West Bank the parents of 90% of minors arrested, blindfolded and handcuffed in night raids, were given no explanation for the abduction, nor information about where the child would be detained.
 In another study, 72.7% of children studied had witnessed night raids, the traumatic experience coming second after watching scenes of mutilated or wounded bodies on TV.
 An extrapolation from this figure would, according to the NGO WCLAC, suggest that from the time martial law was imposed in June 1967 up to 2015, over 65,000 night raids had been conducted by the Israeli military on Palestinian homes in the West Bank (not including East Jerusalem).

+A 26-year-old Palestinian man named Abdul Rahman Usha was fatally shot during an Israeli operation at the Fara refugee camp, located south of Tubas in the occupied West Bank, in November 2025, as reported by the official Wafa news agency.